qbead/qbeadWebsite/content/main/team.md

 Sam is a Physics graduate student at Yale studying neutrino physics.
 Neutrinos are weird particles, and understanding their mysterious properties might answer major questions about matter and the universe.
 For example, this field could uncover knowledge about how the universe formed.
-Outside of the lab, she enjoy hiking, running, and reading good books.
+Outside of the lab, she enjoys hiking, running, and reading good books.
 With unlimited time and brainpower, she might also be studying history and art.
 </div>
 </div>